snapser-community/snapser-byosnaps/basic/ByoSnapCSharp/README.md

-# BYOSnap Csharp Basic Tutorial
+# BYOSnap CSharp Basic Tutorial

 ## Application
 - The main application logic is in **UsersController.cs**.